markmatamoros-alt/Dancing-Monkeys/README.md

-As heavy modifications were required prior to game launch, the Arduino script needs significant refactoring.
+As heavy modifications were required prior to game launch, the Arduino script needs additional refactoring.
 It must be noted that I am the author of all documentation.